mazerunner70/housef3/docs/features/transfers/transfer-user-guide.md

    - Categorize both transactions as transfers
    - Remove them from income/expense calculations

+## Completing the Review Cycle and Progress Updates

+Progress now updates when a review cycle completes:

+- After you confirm or ignore all candidates in the current chunk, the system marks the date range as reviewed and automatically loads the next recommended chunk.
+- If a chunk has no candidates, use "Mark Reviewed & Next" to advance and update progress.
+- You can leave mid-review; the range won't be marked complete until all candidates are processed, so you can resume later without losing items.

+This end-of-cycle update makes scanning resumable and prevents marking ranges as completed before review.

 ## Managing Existing Transfers

 ### Viewing Transfer Pairs